Dr. Phil Interview With ‘Cannibal Frat Boy’ Just Released [Video]

 The Florida college student allegedly stabbed Michelle Mishcon and John Stevens to death inside their home in Tequesta.
 When police arrived on the murder scene they reportedly found Austin Harrouff chewing on Stevens’ head, CBS News Miami reports.

 Harrouff told Dr. Phil he doesn’t remember much about what happened.
-He claims the videos he published to YouTube prior to the murders and cannibalism were done in jest.
+He claims the videos he published to YouTube before the murders and cannibalism were done in jest.
 The Florida college student said he was merely acting silly and was not demonically possessed.

-Later on in the video Austin Harrouff also claimed the rumors about him being high on the drug known as flakka are false.
+Later on in the video, Austin Harrouff also claimed the rumors about him being high on the drug known as flakka are false.
 Dr. Phil, during the course of the interview, tried to find out what drugs Harrouff had ever taken and if someone could have dosed him with any drugs before the brutal slayings.

 “Is it a crystal or something?
 I don’t know.
 My dad told me it was a crystal or something,” Harrouff said when answering Dr. Phil when he had asked the college student if he knew what flakka is.